lvmaomao/AndRouter/README.md

 - activity://main/kris/12/list            |       path not match

 ### Useage of Activity Router
-If you have initialize the Android Router, you can use it to open activity url like the code below.

 open with startActivity(), it matches the route as "activity://second/:{name}"